polkovnikov/apache-ignite-python-thin-client/readme.md

 ##  What is Apache Ignite Python Thin Client?

-The client designed for the new client binary protocol introdiced in Apache Ignite 2.4 https://cwiki.apache.org/confluence/display/IGNITE/IEP-9+Thin+Client+Protocol
+The client designed for the new client binary protocol introduced in Apache Ignite 2.4 https://cwiki.apache.org/confluence/display/IGNITE/IEP-9+Thin+Client+Protocol

 ## Is Apache Ignite Python Thin Client fully compatible with client protocol?